MoonlightCapital/MoonlightBot-docs/role-management-commands/pause-role.md

 ### Options

 * `user`: The user to pause the role for.
-You can mention the user or use their ID to specify the user.
 * `role`: The role to pause for the user.
-You can mention the role or use its ID to specify the role.
 * `duration`: The duration for which the role should be paused for the user.
-You can specify the duration in the format `1w2d3h4m5s` where `w` stands for weeks, `d` for days, `h` for hours, `m` for minutes, and `s` for seconds.
-  Note that you can omit any of the units if you don't want to specify them, know that you need to specify at least one unit.
+For more information on the duration format, refer to the [duration format](../start-up/arguments.md#durations)
 * `reason`: The reason for pausing the role for the user.
-This is an optional parameter, which can be used for moderation.
+This is an optional parameter, which can be used for record-keeping.

 ## Logs